Multi-mission radioisotope thermoelectric generator: Usage in space missions

 Curiosity, the MSL rover that was successfully landed in Gale Crater on August 6, 2012, uses one MMRTG to supply heat and electricity for its components and science instruments.
 Reliable power from the MMRTG will allow it to operate for several years.

 On February 20, 2015, a NASA official reported that there is enough plutonium available to NASA to fuel three more MMRTGs like the one used by the Curiosity rover.
 One was used by Mars 2020 and its Perseverance rover.
-The other two have not been assigned to any specific mission or program, and could be available by late 2021.
+The other two have so far been assigned to different missions.
+One was selected for use on the Dragonfly rotorcraft to explore Saturn's largest moon, Titan.
+The other is tentatively assigned to the PROMISE lunar rover, which is Perseverance's vehicle system test bed (VSTB) and was formerly used for testing at JPL before being repurposed for a lunar south pole mission as part of NASA's Artemis program.

 A MMRTG was successfully launched into space on July 30, 2020, aboard the Mars 2020 mission, and is now being used to supply the scientific equipment on the Perseverance rover with heat and power.
 The MMRTG used by this mission is the F-2 built by Teledyne Energy Systems, Inc. and Aerojet Rocketdyne under contract with the US Department of Energy (DOE) with a lifespan of up to 17 years.

 The upcoming NASA Dragonfly mission to Saturn's moon Titan will use one of the two MMRTGs for which the Aerojet Rocketdyne/Teledyne Energy Systems team has recently received a contract.
 The MMRTG will be used to charge a set of lithium-ion batteries, and then use this higher-power-density supply to fly a quad helicopter in short hops above the surface of Titan.

+The proposed PROMISE rover mission to the moon would use an MMRTG for power, to allow it to survive the lunar night.